MCMC Parameter Fitting

 Smart Data Subsampling with logscale_screen

 For large datasets or densely sampled observations, using all available data points can lead to computational inefficiency and biased parameter estimation.
-The logscale_screen method provides intelligent data subsampling that maintains the essential information content while reducing computational overhead.
+The logscale_screen utility provides intelligent data subsampling that maintains the essential information content while reducing computational overhead.

 # Example: Large dense dataset